Roberto Jimenez (grappler): Black belt career

+2019-2021

 At No-GI World 2019 Jimenez was promoted to black belt by his father, On 8 February 2020 Jimenez made his black belt debut at FloGrappling's Who's No. 1 where he defeated against all odds, BJJ grand slam champion Keenan Cornelius 6–4.
 In July 2020 he entered Third Coast Grappling (3CG) an invitational tournament, at 3CG Kumite III Jimenez defeated Tye Ruotolo in first round on points.
-At at 3CG Kumite V Jimenez submitted WNO 155 lb champion Kade Ruotolo in the semi-final, before winning the final against his brother Tye Ruotolo again.
+At 3CG Kumite V Jimenez submitted WNO 155 lb champion Kade Ruotolo in the semi-final, before winning the final against his brother Tye Ruotolo again.

 In October 2020 Jimenez lost to Craig Jones at WNO 4 then defeated Dante Leon at the December 2020 edition of the tournament via 1 Round Decision.
 In February 2021at WNO co-main event, he lost to Gordon Ryan, replacing his brother Nicky Ryan who pulled out due to injury.
 Jimenez submitted four opponents in June 2021 to win Eddie Bravo’s Combat Jiu-Jitsu Worlds welterweight title.
 At Polaris Squads 3 in August 2021 Jimenez was a member of Team USA who won the tournament.
 After winning the 2022 ADCC South America Trials, Jimenez entered the 77 kg division of the 2022 ADCC World Championship where he won his first match submitting Andy Varela then lost to future ADCC champion Kade Ruotolo.
 At Polaris 19 in March 2022 he defeated Magid Hage via rear naked choke submission.

+2022-2023

 In November 2022, Jimenez won the eight-man bracket Polaris 22 middleweight grand prix after submitting two of three opponents.
 His submission win over Hunter Colvin at the event was awarded with 'Match of the Year' at the 2022 JitsMagazine BJJ Awards.
 In February 2023, Jimenez entered the IBJJF London Open, winning the gi and no gi heavyweight division, the no gi absolute division, and getting a silver medal in the gi absolute division.
+He also competed at the IBJJF Miami Open on April 29 and 30, 2023, winning gold medals in the gi and no gi heavyweight division and the absolute division.
+Jimenez then competed at the IBJJF Houston International Open on May 13 and 14, 2023 where he won gold medals in both the gi and no gi heavyweight divisions, and a bronze medal in the no gi absolute division.
+Jimenez was then invited to compete in an absolute tournament at UFC Fight Pass Invitational 4 on June 29, 2023.
+He lost to the eventual winner Nick Rodriguez in the opening round.

+Jimenez competed in an 8-man tournament at Blue Collar FC: American Dream Conference on September 1, 2023.
+He submitted his first two opponents but lost to Giancarlo Bodoni in the final.
+Jimenez competed in an 8-man absolute grand prix tournament at Polaris 25 on September 30, 2023.
+He lost in the opening round to Izaak Michell.
+He then competed at the IBJJF No-Gi World Championship 2023, where he won the absolute division and earned a bronze medal in the heavyweight division.